List of Shameless (British TV series) characters: Fiona Gallagher

 During her childhood, she used to be referred to by the other kids at school as "Pov Gallagher" due to her family's low income and her parents' perpetual unemployment.
 Fiona also once claimed to be proud that she was the only girl in her year-group during secondary school not to fall pregnant before taking her GCSEs.

 After her boyfriend Steve McBride (James McAvoy) got caught up in a botched drug bust, he had to leave the Chatsworth Estate.
 Fiona was reluctant to leave with him, as she did not want to abandon her siblings and friends.
 During his absence, she briefly hooked up with Craig Garland (Chris Coghill) and became pregnant with his child.
 But she still retained feelings for Steve, and when he returned briefly, he told Fiona that her siblings were more than capable of looking after themselves without her, and that she deserved a better life outside of Chatsworth.
 With the support of her family and friends, Fiona left with Steve at the end of series 2 and now resides in Amsterdam.
 In series 8, Libby Croker (Pauline McLynn) mentioned that Fiona was married.

 In the final episode of the show, Fiona is called back to Chatsworth by her mother Monica after hearing she has lost a baby.
 However, she is enraged to discover her mother attempted to abort twins, leaving one–Ben–alive.
 She is disgusted to find Monica and Frank are neglecting Ben and choosing to let Fiona's six-year-old sister Stella to take care of him.
 Reminded of her own past as sole parental guidance for her other siblings, as well as overhearing Lip Gallagher (Jody Latham) talk about the mistreatment her younger siblings will receive once Monica gets over the aborted child, Fiona plots to snatch Stella and Ben to free them of the lifestyle she and her younger siblings went through.
 She leaves the kids with Kev Ball (Dean Lennox Kelly) so that she can contact Steve.
 However, Stella runs away and takes her brother.
-When they are found by Frank, he stops Fiona's plans and she still isn't convinced to leave the kids with her parents after Lip and Carl (Elliott Tittensor) plead with her not go through with it.
-Fiona learns from Stella that Frank tried to leave though he didn't because he had no money and offers her father money but he doesn't take it and she is convinced of his change.
-This gives Fiona a newfound respect for her father, since she realizes Frank can't abandon his children.
+When they are found by Frank, he attempts to stop Fiona's plans.
+She still isn't convinced to leave the kids with her parents after Lip and Carl (Elliott Tittensor) plead with her not to go through with it.
+Fiona learns from Stella that Frank tried to leave, though he didn't because he had no money and offers her father money to do so.
+He doesn't take it in favor of staying with his family, and she is convinced of his change.
+This gives Fiona a newfound respect for her father, since she realises Frank can't abandon his children.
 After the family reconcile, they party with the other Chatsworth residents in The Jockey.
-Said to have been conceived at an all-nighter at Wigan Casino, sadly that wouldn't have been possible as it burnt down before she was conceived.
+Fiona is said to have been conceived at an all-nighter at Wigan Casino, which wouldn't have been possible as it burnt down before she was conceived.